 We advised the owner that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridge centreline location will need to be established with him.
-He was also advised that because the bridge is a new bridge, the cost of the new access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be borne by him, but future maintenance costs would be shared by the owner and upstream affected lands and roads.
+He was also advised that because the bridge is a replacement bridge that appears to have been in place when the 1993, 1999 and 2000 drainage reports were prepared, and would have been maintained when maintenance of the drain was conducted, the cost of the new replacement access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be shared by the abutting owner and upstream lands and roads.
 Any cost for additional top width will be borne by the owner.
-It was established that the owner prefers an 8.0 metre (24') top width.
-Mr. Rood asked about preferred end treatments on the proposed pipe and Mr. Grondin stated he would prefer whichever option is the most cost effective.
-Mr. Rood expects that the sloped end treatment will be the most cost effective and told him that the cost would be estimated for sloped ends and he would contact Mr. Grondin to discuss the details if the sloped ends were not found to be the most cost effective.
+It was established that the owner accepts the standard 6.1m minimum top width and he was advised that an aluminized pipe would be utilized.
+We went on to discuss the precast concrete block headwalls for the installation, and Mr. Diab confirmed where the new bridge centreline should be located, approximately where the existing bridge is located.
+Mr. Rood noted the requirement by E.R.C.A. for the 1:100 year flow analysis and that this may impact the pipe sizing, and provision has to be made for 10% embedment of the new pipe to satisfy D.F.O. requirements.